pjgreer/ukb-rap-tools/GWAS_pipeline/GTfile_liftover/README.md

 # Running liftover from grch37 to grch38 using picard.

-Again, this is only needed if you plan on running regenie on WES and WGS data.
+Again, this is only needed if you plan on running regenie on WES, WGS, or the new TOPMED or GEL imputed data.

 You must have run all the steps in GTfile-prep prior to running these scripts.